artcom/artcom.github.io/_drafts/interactive_maps_with_react_and_mapbox.md

   ...
 ```

-##### We have to wait until Mapbox is ready before we can draw features on the map
+##### We have to wait until Mapbox is ready
-We prevent rendering the children when the state of the component is not *ready*.
+We have to prevent rendering the children when the state of the component is not *ready*.
 We have to wait until the first render callback is called by Mapbox to set the components state to *ready*.
 This triggers a new *render()* call.
 Now the child components are allowed to get rendered.

-*componentDidMount()*
+`componentDidMount:`
 ```js
   this.map.on("render", () => {
     if (!this.state.isReady) {